luissian/iSkyLIMS_documentation/massiveSequencing/investigatorWorkflow.md

 The name of the project has no any relation with the "sample project" that we mention at [Recording additional sample information](#recording-additional-sample-information).
 You can name with the same name, because they are handled in complete different way inside iSkyLIMS.

-To handle different organization requirements, it is possible to repeat the project name in different runs.
-To unable this option you have to set this "ON".
+To handle different organization requirements, it is possible to repeat the same project name in different runs.
+To allow this option you have to set the parameter PROJECTS_ALLOWED_IN_MULTIPLE_RUNS to "TRUE".

 **Description**.
 This field **must have the userid** of the responsible of the library preparation sample.
 The importance of this field is that we are going to link the sample with the user, to perform the user statistics.